Barbera vs Barbaresco: What's the Difference?

 Food Pairing Guide

-Barbera pairs with: Pizza, pasta with tomato sauce, grilled vegetables, casual weeknight dinners, charcuterie boards, and anything with high acidity that needs a wine to match.
+Barbera pairs with: pizza, pasta with tomato sauce, grilled vegetables, casual weeknight dinners, and charcuterie boards.
 The bright acidity makes it perfect for cutting through rich, tomato-based dishes.

-Barbaresco pairs with: Braised meats, aged cheeses, truffle dishes, special occasion meals, slow-cooked stews, and game meats.
+Barbaresco pairs with: braised meats, aged cheeses, truffle dishes, special-occasion meals, slow-cooked stews, and game.
 The tannin structure can handle rich, protein-heavy dishes that would overwhelm lighter wines.

 Building Your Italian Wine Knowledge

-Understanding the difference between grape varieties and wine regions is fundamental to Italian wine appreciation.
-For more insights into Italian wine regions, explore our guide to popular wine varieties.
+Understanding the difference between grape varieties and wine regions is fundamental to Italian wine.
+For more, explore our guide to popular wine varieties.

 If you're interested in exploring more Italian wines beyond Piedmont, we also stock exceptional examples from other renowned regions in our Italian wine collection.